tmault/pitched-tents/README.md

 pitched-tents
 =============

-An [eclectic list](list.md) of interesting tents people have pitched on the internet.
+A [list](list.md) of interesting tents people have pitched on the internet.